 Declared over: May 22, 2020

 61Cumulative to June 5, 2020, when the last outbreak was declared over.
-This number is no longer being updated, as there are currently no COVID-19 outbreaks at UHN hospitals.
+Please visit our

 The definition of a COVID-19 outbreak in a hospital is set by the province of Ontario.
-It is defined as at least two cases within a 14-day period where both could reasonably have been acquired in the hospital.
+It is declared when there is evidence of transmission of the disease within the hospital on a single unit.
 Below is how we decide if there is a COVID-19 outbreak at UHN, where we have a low threshold to declaring an outbreak.
 Declaring an outbreak lets us put in additional measures to work towards preventing further transmission.

 Definition of a COVID-19 outbreak involving patients and staffWhen we have one hospital-acquired patient case, we investigate and initiate outbreak measures to mitigate risk while discussing the situation with Toronto Public Health.
 Sometimes we call an outbreak on just the one case, depending on the situation.
 Other times we continue with heightened precautions.
-If a second case occurs within 14 days, an outbreak is called.
+If a second case in a patient or staff member occurs within 14 days, an outbreak may be called.

 Definition of a COVID-19 outbreak involving staff onlyIf two or more cases occur within 14 days and there is reasonable concern for acquisition of infection within the hospital in these cases – an outbreak is called.